ethereum/portal-network-specs/beacon-chain/beacon-network.md

 > A node SHOULD return the latest `HistoricalSummariesWithProof` object it has in response to a `FindContent` request.
 > If a node cannot provide the requested or newer `HistoricalSummariesWithProof` object, it MUST NOT reply with any content.
 > A node MUST only store and gossip a `HistoricalSummariesWithProof` after it is verified with a finalized `BeaconState` root.
 > A bridge MUST only gossip a new `HistoricalSummariesWithProof` when it is part of a finalized `BeaconState`.
+On finalization, a bridge MUST gossip the `LightClientFinalityUpdate` before the `HistoricalSummariesWithProof` in order for receiving nodes to be able to verify the latter.

 ### Algorithms